 Figures published in each Annual Surveillance Report are also available in a downloadable slide set.

-- The per capita rate of diagnosis of hepatitis B infection in Australia in 2008 – 2012 was stable at around 31 per 100,000 population.
-The rate of diagnosis of newly acquired hepatitis B infection steadily declined in Australia from 1.2 in 2008 to 0.8 per 100,000 population in 2012.
+- The per capita rate of notification of hepatitis B infection in Australia in 2009 – 2013 was stable at around 31 per 100,000 population.
+The rate of notification of newly acquired hepatitis B infection steadily declined in Australia from 1.2 in 2009 to 0.7 per 100,000 population in 2013.

-- Chlamydia was the most frequently reported notifiable condition in Australia in 2012 with 82,707 diagnoses.
-The population rate of diagnosis of chlamydia in 2012 was 355 per 100,000 population.
+- Chlamydia was the most frequently reported notifiable condition in Australia in 2013 with 82,537 diagnoses.
+The population rate of diagnosis of chlamydia in 2013 was 359 per 100,000 population, a decline on the rate for 2012 (364).
+This is the first occurrence of a reversal in the increasing trend in rates of chlamydia diagnosis from the commencement of notification by all state and territory health jurisdictions in 1999.